johnnietse/deel-legal-ai/README.md

 ## 🏗️ System Architecture

-The Deel Legal AI platform is built on a modern, decoupled microservices architecture designed for high availability and scalable inference.
+The Legal AI platform is built on a modern, decoupled microservices architecture designed for high availability and scalable inference.

 ### High-Level System Flow
 ```mermaid